Pkeld148/horiseon-code-refactor/README.md

 ## Installation

-To install, the user will need to navigate and clone the repository found at: https://github.com/Pkeld148/horiseon-code-refactor
+To install, the user will need to navigate to and clone the repository found at: https://github.com/Pkeld148/horiseon-code-refactor